The fever for the World Cup stickers boosts Panini's forecasts

 The Iberian subsidiary based in Baix Empordà estimates exceeding €100M in sales this 2026

-Besides the World Cup collections, the general director of the Iberian subsidiary also claims the success of La Liga stickers and the more than sixty collections that Panini promotes each year, from Dragon Ball or Marvel to Disney.
+Besides the World Cup collections, the general director of the Iberian subsidiary also highlights the success of La Liga stickers and the more than sixty collections that Panini promotes each year, from Dragon Ball or Marvel to Disney.

 End of agreement with FIFA

-The 2026 World Cup collection will probably be the last one to feature figures like Messi or Cristiano Ronaldo, but also one of Panini's last for a World Cup event.
+The 2026 World Cup collection will probably be the last to feature figures like Messi or Cristiano Ronaldo, but also one of Panini's last for a World Cup event.
 From 2031, after the 2030 World Cup in Spain, Portugal, and Morocco, the exclusive license for the commercialization of FIFA cards and stickers will go to the American firm Fanatics.
 The company already owns the rights to collectibles from competitions such as the North American basketball league (NBA) or the American football league (NFL).

 In this way, FIFA and Panini are ending a relationship of more than fifty years that began with the exclusivity to commercialize the 1970 World Cup album in Mexico.
 Regarding the decision of the highest body of world football, Torrent admits to being "calm" and downplays the matter.
 "We continue to grow, it's non-stop," he says.